WikiMANNia/Mediawiki-Extension-HitCounters/README.md

 - Refactoring: Rename file name `page_counter.sql` into `hit_counter.sql`
 - Refactoring: Renaming in `i18n`

+v0.6.1

+- The extension crashed if namespaces were not defined correctly in ´LocalSettings.php´.
+This has been fixed.

 ## Compatibility

 This extension works from REL1_25 and has been tested up to MediaWiki version `1.25.6`, `1.31.16`, and `1.35.14`.